Are you on a <$10 budget? Or are you on a >$50 budget?

 I love using Etsy to find these things.
 There are so many creative pieces people have made- globe bracelets, map necklaces, airplane charms, pieces with cute sayings, etc. Take a look to see if anything would speak to your friend!

-What better way to help them remember their travels then by helping the scrapbook them (if they’re into scrapbooks, anyway)?
+What better way to help them remember their travels than by helping the scrapbook them (if they’re into scrapbooks, anyway)?

 For travel friends who need to relax in a way that may involve less wine, adult coloring is really useful.
 And then adult coloring travel pictures can help remind them of their trips!
 Lonely Planet’s is a lot of fun, but there are a ton of different travel coloring books you can choose from.
 Throwing in colored pencils with the book would make a really cute present too.